Traveling “Bus” Expeditions

 - Speak with your college’s study abroad or off campus studies office; ask about their policies for students to go away or take a leave for a semester in order to study elsewhere.

 - Meet with your faculty advisor to talk about how an expedition semester and the curriculum will support your studies, either generally or as applied to your major or minor.
-The courses are all fully accredited and rigorous.
-We can provide materials to support you in this if needed.

 Congratulations you’ve made it this far!